 Task 4.
 Reset

 Protecting family, friends, investments, real estate, and vacations while clearing the decks.
-Whatever else comes to mind under the circumstances.
+Whatever else comes to mind.

 In order to submit items for posting on the VPA website, one must become a member.
 Membership is anonymous.
 Membership is free.